michaelanekson/bioinformatics_project_list/meta-analysis/README.md

 # Transcriptomics Meta-analysis

-This module demonstrates cross-platform transcriptomics meta-analysis by integrating RNA-seq and microarray fold-change results.
+This module demonstrates cross-platform transcriptomics meta-analysis by integrating RNA-seq and microarray results.
+The meta-analysis is performed using Stouffer’s method, which combines gene-level p-values across studies to identify consistent transcriptomic signals.

 ## Key Features
 - RNA-seq + microarray integration